kais-radwan/hybrid-browser/README.md

 </html>
 ```

-with with hybrid, you can do the same AND MORE like the following
+With hybrid, you can do the same AND MORE like the following

 ```
 <html>